01

 Most macro changes are treated like a full rewrite problem.

 They usually are not.
-The coach usually needs a better read on what the client is actually doing, then one or two smart interventions.
+The coach usually needs a better read on what the client is actually doing, then one or two surgical changes.
 The deeper problem is not the spreadsheet.
 It is visibility.
+Once you can see reality, the right move usually narrows to one of four levers.

 04